yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 ![Add new region screen of YugabyteDB Anywhere with GKE MCS](/images/ee/k8s-setup/k8s-add-region-gke-mcs.png)

 #### Configure region and zones for OpenShift MCS
-Set the following values for all the zones from your Kubernetes clusters connected via OpenShift MCS (Submariner).
+Follow [Configure the OpenShift cloud provider](../openshift/) and set the following values for all the zones from your Kubernetes clusters connected via OpenShift MCS (Submariner).

-1. Specify all other fields like Region, Zone, etc. by following [Configure region and zones](#configure-region-and-zones).
+1. Specify all other fields like Region, Zone, etc. by following [Create a provider in YugabyteDB Anywhere](../openshift/#create-a-provider-in-yugabytedb-anywhere).
 1. Set the **Cluster DNS Domain** to `clusterset.local`.
 1. Upload the correct **Kube Config** of the cluster.
 1. Set the **Pod Address Template** to `{pod_name}.<cluster name>.{service_name}.{namespace}.svc.{cluster_domain}`, where the `<cluster name>` is the name of the OpenShift cluster set during the cluster set creation.